 It amazes me how simple it is to listen to one another.

 In the initial dating stages, we can’t wait to hear and share our thinking.

 Every attempt is made to find common ground and confirm that our decision to couple is the right one.

 Fast forward years down the road and most of us actively avoid listening with the justification that I already know what he/she will think and say.

 Mutual mind reading is now the common bond and the source of much conflict.

-What this wonderful film provided for me was a birds eye view into what long term commitment complete with sensuality, real listening and constant emotional check ins can do towards creating something substantial.
+What this wonderful film provided for me was a bird’s eye view into what long term commitment complete with sensuality, really listening and constant emotional check-ins can do towards creating something substantial.